ck37/hands-on-precision-psychiatry-ai/readme.md

   * Active calibration: isotonic, beta, GAM - probably out of time.
   *	Coding challenge / questions / break / troubleshooting (30 minutes)

+**Module 2**: Generative AI for science

+**Module 3**: Deep learning undering of psychiatric patients

 ## Software setup

+First, go through the major installation items in [setup.md](setup.md).

-Download the repository, open it in RStudio as a project, then run:
+Then download the repository, open it in Positron as a folder (or RStudio), then run:

 ```{r renv_setup}
 renv::restore()
 ```

-This will install the necessary R packages.
+This will install the necessary R packages for module 1.

 ### GitHub codespaces